vnagaraju14/SFRAT_Automated-Report-Generation/README.md

 Related Resources:
 -------

 - [ ] In progress.
-Email Lance Fiondell for any questions.
+Email Dr. Lance Fiondella for any questions.

 TODO:
 -------